sair-lab/interestingness/README.md

       # This requires a long time for training on single GPU.
       # Create a folder "saves" manually and a model named "ae.pt" will be saved.

-* You may skip this step, if you download the pre-trained [at.pt](https://github.com/wang-chen/interestingness/releases/download/v1.0/ae.pt) into folder "saves".

 ## Short-term Learning